11AN-CODE/Quote_CLI/README.md

 ✨ Features
 Fetches a random quote by default.

-Allows filtering quotes by a specific author name.

 Provides clear, colorful, and animated feedback in the terminal.

-🚀 Installation and Setup
-Clone the Repository:

-git clone <YOUR_GITHUB_REPO_URL_HERE>
-cd <YOUR_PROJECT_FOLDER>

-Install Dependencies:
+📦 Installation (For End Users)

+Since this project has been published to the npm registry, you do not need to clone the repository or install local dependencies.

+Run the following command globally in your terminal:

-npm install
+npm install -g open-quote-cli

 ▶️ Usage
 The script is run using the node command.